 Is the landing page unappealing?
 Does the website make it difficult for customers to navigate through to the conversion page?
 Do the ads and keywords set up expectations about a product that the website does not deliver (for example, do your ads appear when a customer searches for “cheap handbags” but take them to a website that sells expensive designer handbags?).
 Try to put yourself in the customer’s shoes to figure out why customers who click on your ads aren’t going all the way.

-Got more questions about AdWords conversion tracking?
+Got more questions about Google Ads conversion tracking?
 Leave them in the comments!

 Please read our Comment Policy before commenting.